 Zip Idaho has experienced guides that having been zipping in these hills for nearly ten years.
-A high-flying, half day outing consists of six zip lines increasing in length and height, all leading up to the grand Turkey 2000, a 2,030 foot ‘screamer’ zip line that goes on forever.
+A high-flying, half day outing consists of six zip lines increasing in length and height, all leading up to the grand Turkey 2000.
+This monster is a 2,030 foot ‘screamer’ zip line that goes on forever.

-It will be hot in summer, but there is lots of shade amongst the huge ponderosa pines, and water is provided by guides.
+Zip lining can be hot in summer.
+But there is lots of shade amongst the huge ponderosa pines, and water is provided by guides.

 Pin for Later